 - you live outside of the United States for half the year or more

-You can enroll in a Medicare savings account during the annual election period, between Nov.
-15 and Dec.
-31 of each year.
+You can enroll in a Medicare savings account during the annual election period between October 15 and December 7 each year.
 You can also enroll in the program when you first sign up for Medicare Part B.

 Before you enroll in an MSA, there are two key questions you need to ask: